-We are expediting relief to families and individuals in South Africa through Humanitarian Visas and our Humanitarian Asylum program.
+We are researching methods to expedite relief for families in South Africa through Humanitarian Visas.

-The program focus on persons subjected to oppression, in fear of their personal safety, unable to fend for themselves and or families, that have been displaced, through economic discrimination.
+The program is an earnest attempt to expedite relief to persons in fear of their personal safety, and families that have been displaced because of economic discrimination.

 What is Humanitarian Asylum?